Calibration Weights

 E2 Class Calibration Weights

 Less precise test weights than the E1 Class.
 The tolerance is less than E1 class but still suitable for use on very fine resolutions, such as micro and analytical balances, with resolutions finer than 0.0001 grams.
-E2 Class calibration weights are most used in test, metrology, university and calibration houses also within the chemical and pharmaceutical laboratories.
+E2 Class test weights are most used in test, metrology, university and calibration houses also within the chemical and pharmaceutical laboratories.

 F1 Class Test Weights